 “Data Protection Impact Assessment” – means an assessment of the impact of an envisaged Processing operation on the protection of Personal Data carried out where the Processing is likely to result in a high risk to the rights and freedoms of Data Subjects.

 “Data Subject(s)” or “You” – refers to an identifiable natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person in scope of these BCRs.

-“Intra-Group Agreement” – means the intra-group agreement that binds American Express BCRs Entities to these UK BCRs.
+“Intra-Group Agreement” – means the intra-group agreement that binds American Express BCRs Entities to the BCRs.